THM-Health/PILOS/README.md

 The interface is similar to another open-source project [Greenlight](https://github.com/bigbluebutton/greenlight).
 During the online semester 2020 many features araised that could not be solved or were hard to implement into Greenlight.
-The team behind Greenlight did an amzing job and we want to thank for their hard work!
+The team behind Greenlight did an amazing job and we want to thank for their hard work!

 However due to the underlying ruby-on-rails software architecture and the small amount of rails software-packages we decided to build a new system with another architecture.